TheGP/s3driver/README.md

 * Upload: Upload files and directories to S3.
 * Download: Download files and directories from S3.
+* Cloud transfer: Transfer files from one storage to another.
 * Delete: Delete files and directories from S3.
 * List: List objects in an S3 directory with optional metadata.
+* Meta data: Get files' metadata

 # Installation